syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Annotation.md

 ![Line Annotation in MAUI Chart](Annotation_image/Line_annotation.png)

-## Vertical and Horizontal line annotation
+## Vertical and Horizontal line annotations

 The [VerticalLineAnnotation]() and [HorizontalLineAnnotation]() are used to draw vertical and horizontal lines at specific points in the chart area.